 Many people wonder how they should use the Math-U-See manipulatives to teach math.
 If you don’t use them properly, they are not going to be very helpful.
 They are such an integral part of the Math-U-See program that it might be useful to understand Steve Demme’s intention in creating them in the first place.

-Steve and Math-U-See use a number of little “tricks” that help students memorize math facts, such as acronyms, mnemonics, and visualizations.
-But if the student doesn’t have a healthy grasp of the whole concept of math, they are unable to be good problem solvers when faced with real life scenarios.
+Steve and Math-U-See use a number of processes that help students memorize math facts, such as acronyms, mnemonics, and visualizations.
+Students need to develop a healthy grasp of the whole concept of math in order to be good problem solvers when faced with real-life scenarios.